danthedeckie/Marlinespike/README.md

 Writing a new plugin for Jekyll to simply throw .less files at lessc ended up being 20 or so lines of boilerplate, subclassing stuff and generally was a bit of a pain.

 I want plugins to be *incredibly* simple to write.
 There should be as little boilerplate as possible.
+Preferably none.

 ## Status: